X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Possible origins of the soft X--rays excess

-In Fig.~\ref{fig:properties_R}, we show the correlations between the soft X--ray excess and gas properties as a function of cluster distance.
+In Fig.~\ref{fig:properties_R} we show the correlations between the soft X--ray excess and the gas properties as a function of cluster distance.
 We observe a smooth radial evolution in the soft excess influences, with a gradual transition.
-As detailed in Fig.~\ref{fig:properties_R123}, this can be divided in three radial regimes: inside clusters at $r<r_{200}$ (top panel), near the virial radius at $1<r/ r_{200}<2$ (middle panel), and outside clusters at $r >2 \times r_{200}$ (bottom panel).
-In both figures, the soft X--ray excess is anti-correlated with cluster mass across all radial ranges: as anticipated from Fig.~\ref{fig:SxMassPlot}, clusters with lower mass exhibit a greater soft excess.
-Therefore, except for the cluster mass, all correlations are the partial correlation coefficient defined as the degree of association between soft excess and gas properties, after removing the effect of the primary variable, i.e. the dependency on mass.
-Beyond this mass-driven effect, we interpret the correlations between the soft X--ray excess and gas properties as follows: \begin{itemize} \item[(i)] Inside clusters ($r<r_{200}$), the soft X--ray excess correlates strongly with the WCGM gas fraction, the fraction of substructures, and the fraction of gas inside satellite galaxies.
-It suggests that the soft X--ray excess is mainly produced by substructures which host WCGM gas (with correlation factor of 0.5 in the top panel of Fig~\ref{fig:properties_R123}).
-The WHIM gas inside clusters also impacts the soft X--ray excess, although with a lower correlation factor of $0.3$. \cite{Marini2025} recently discovered that luminous soft X--ray galaxy groups are more recently formed compared to their fainter counterparts with similar masses.
-Consequently, we speculate that the soft excess inside clusters, which correlates with the substructure fraction, is a proxy for a different dynamical state that is induced by a different mass assembly history.
-One should keep in mind that \cite{Marini2025} explore the soft X-ray luminosity, and not specifically the soft X-ray excess. \item[(ii)] Around clusters ($1<r/r_{200}<2$), the role of WHIM gas become more significant, with a correlation factor of $0.4$.
-However, the correlation with other properties have high $p$-values, making it difficult to disentangle the influence of WCGM gas clumps and WHIM filaments on soft excess in this particular regions, as shown in the middle panel of Fig~\ref{fig:properties_R123}.
-The reason might be that these cluster boundaries are transitioning regions, where WARM gas is in-falling, out-flowing, and shocking during the accretion process \citep{Rost2021}. \item[(iii)] Outside clusters ($2<r/r_{200}<5$), the soft excess is mostly induced by WHIM gas inside cosmic filaments.
-Indeed, we found that soft X--ray excess tend to correlate with the fraction of gas in filaments (only when excluding gas in galaxies), and strongly with the WHIM fraction (blue and yellow points in Fig.~\ref{fig:properties_R}).
-The strong anti-correlation with the WCGM and other substructure fractions also suggests that the more diffuse the gas is, the higher the soft X--ray excess is in this region. \end{itemize}
+As detailed in Fig.~\ref{fig:properties_R123}, this can be divided into three radial regimes: inside clusters at $r<r_{200}$ (top panel), near the virial radius at $1<r/ r_{200}<2$ (middle panel), and outside clusters at $r >2 \times r_{200}$ (bottom panel).
+The soft X--ray excess in the two figures is anticorrelated with the cluster mass in all radial ranges.
+As anticipated from Fig.~\ref{fig:SxMassPlot}, clusters with a lower mass exhibit a greater soft excess.
+Except for the cluster mass, all correlations are therefore the partial correlation coefficient, which is defined as the degree of association between the soft excess and the gas properties after the effect of the primary variable is removed, that is, the dependence on mass.
+Beyond this mass-driven effect, we interpret the correlations between the soft X--ray excess and gas properties as listed below. \begin{itemize} \item[(i)] Inside clusters ($r<r_{200}$), the soft X--ray excess correlates strongly with the WCGM gas fraction, the fraction of substructures, and the fraction of gas inside satellite galaxies.
+This suggests that the soft X--ray excess is mainly produced by substructures that host WCGM gas (with a correlation factor of 0.5 in the top panel of Fig~\ref{fig:properties_R123}).
+The WHIM gas inside clusters also affects the soft X--ray excess, but with a lower correlation factor of $0.3$. \cite{Marini2025} recently discovered that luminous soft X--ray galaxy groups are more recently formed than their fainter counterparts with similar masses.
+Consequently, we speculate that the soft excess inside clusters, which correlates with the substructure fraction, is a proxy for a different dynamical state that is induced by a different mass-assembly history.
+We recall that \cite{Marini2025} explored the soft X-ray luminosity, and not specifically the soft X-ray excess. \item[(ii)] Around clusters ($1<r/r_{200}<2$), the role of the WHIM gas becomes more significant, with a correlation factor of $0.4$.
+The correlation with other properties has high $p$ values, however, which makes it difficult to distinguish the effect of WCGM gas clumps and WHIM filaments on the soft excess in this particular regions, as shown in the middle panel of Fig~\ref{fig:properties_R123}.
+The reason might be that these cluster boundaries are transitioning regions, in which WARM gas is in-falling, out-flowing, and shocking during the accretion process \citep{Rost2021}. \item[(iii)] Outside clusters ($2<r/r_{200}<5$), the soft excess is mostly induced by WHIM gas inside cosmic filaments.
+We found that the soft X--ray excess tends to correlate with the fraction of gas in filaments (only when the gas in galaxies is excluded), and it correlates strongly with the WHIM fraction (blue and yellow points in Fig.~\ref{fig:properties_R}).
+The strong anticorrelation with the WCGM and other substructure fractions also suggests that the more diffuse the gas, the higher the soft X--ray excess in this region.